rvfakie/eslint-plugin-sort-keys-vue-fix/README.md

-# eslint-plugin-123
+# eslint-plugin-sort-keys-vue-fix

-autofix sort-keys in vue
+Fork of eslint rule that sorts keys in objects (https://eslint.org/docs/rules/sort-keys) with autofix enabled compatible with vue order-in-components

 ## Installation